FairWild: FairWild and the Convention on the International Trade in Endangered species of Fauna and Flora (CITES)

 Countries exporting plants and animals species listed in Appendix II of CITES are required to demonstrate a level of export that is not detrimental to the survival of that species.
-This is achieved through the compilation of a Non-detriment finding (NDF) by CITES of which the ecological criteria of the FairWild Standard is a contributor.
+This is achieved through the compilation of a Non-detriment finding (NDF) by CITES scientific authorities in the country of origin.
+The ecological criteria of the FairWild Standard have been used to inform development of guidelines for conducting NDFs.